Our people

 Science & Technology Director

-John is the Director of the science and technology practice for ACIL Allen.
-John specialises in strategy, innovation, R&D, policy and program evaluation.
+John is the Director of the Science and Technology practice for ACIL Allen.
+John specialises in strategy development, assessing the impact and value of R&D, and policy and program evaluation.

 About John

-Dr John Söderbaum is a scientist with over 40 years of policy and program experience.
-His work includes energy, climate change, R&D, innovation and industry development.
+Dr John Söderbaum, FTSE, is a scientist with over 40 years of experience in providing policy and program advice.
+His work includes projects on hydrogen, climate change, the impact and value of R&D, innovation and industry development.
+Prior to joining ACIL Allen, he held senior positions in the Australian public sector and the International Energy Agency.
 John works at the interface of the public, private and research sectors and believes collaboration between all these sectors is an important driver of innovation and productivity.
+He provides analysis and advice to the public sector, businesses and international organisations.

 Some of John’s past projects include:

-- a report that assessed the roles, opportunities and challenges that hydrogen might play in future to support Australia’s power systems
+• a report that assessed the opportunities for hydrogen to support Australia’s power systems

-John is a Fellow of the Australian Academy of Technological Sciences and Engineering (ATSE) and Chair of the ATSE Energy Forum.
+John is a Fellow of the Australian Academy of Technological Sciences and Engineering (ATSE) and a member of the Leadership group of the ATSE Energy Forum.
 He has a Bachelor of Science (1st class Honours) from the University of Western Australia and a PhD from the Australian National University.